tilderain/TF2Ware_Ultimate/README.md

 The text overlays for minigames and bossgames are static images.
 To generate one, run the `generate_text` Python script in the `tools` folder.
 This will automatically place all the materials and textures in the correct folder.
 Note if you are not using custom_overlay, the overlay must have the same file name as the minigame/bossgame .nut.
 There are also some common overlays in materials/hud/tf2ware_ultimate (such as get_end for any "course" minigames).

 Mapping changes are also welcome, but please be descriptive about changes made, and test your compile before submitting a PR.
 Note when compiling, please add the following parameters to VRAD: `-noskyboxrecurse -staticproppolys -textureshadows`.
-If using the Hammer/Hammer++ compiler, this is in $light.exe under Expert.
+If using the Hammer/Hammer++ compiler, this is in Expert under $light.exe.
 If using CompilePal, you can add these parameters inidividually under VRAD.

 ## Credits
 Type `!ware_credits` in chat for a list of contributors in console.